This post contains affiliate links.

 KEEP THE REFRIGERATOR FULL

+One of the things that bugs me like crazy, is people standing in front of an open fridge for a length of time while they decide what to eat.
 When you open the refrigerator, warm air rushes in.
 It may not seem like it has that big of an effect, but it does.
 Once the refrigerator is closed, it uses more energy in order to take the air back down to the preferred temperature.
 This process uses more electricity than you might think!
 When you keep your refrigerator well-stocked, there’s not so much air space.
 This means there’s much less room for the warm air to enter and interfere with things!
 However, cramming it too much means that the refrigerator needs to use more power to circulate the cool air.
 So remember: well-stocked, but not crammed!

 REPLACE YOUR LIGHT BULBS